iter8-tools/docs/docs/user-guide/progressive-release/extending.md

 For example, to implement a blue-green release for Knative services, the following files could be added.

-- `_knative-istio.tpl` - describing the application objects should be deployed
+- `_knative-istio.tpl` - wrapper for all objects that should be deployed
-- `_knative-istio.version.ksvc.tpl` - describe the Knative service object that should be deployed for a version
+- `_knative-istio.version.ksvc.tpl` - the Knative service object that should be deployed for a version
-- `_knative-istio.blue-green.tpl` - identifies any objects that should be deployed to support the blue-green traffic pattern
+- `_knative-istio.blue-green.tpl` - wrapper for all objects that should be deployed to support the blue-green traffic pattern
 - `_knative-istio.blue-green.routemap.tpl` - the routemap definition
 - `_knative-istio.service.tpl` - a supporting external service
-- `_knative.helpers.tpl` - some supporting functions
+- `_knative.helpers.tpl` - supporting functions

 An implementation of these is [here](https://github.com/iter8-tools/docs/tree/v0.18.11/samples/knative-bg-extension).